d0uwe/SMileyS/REPORT.md

 The GroupSettingsActivity shows an overview of the members of the group and has a button to add a new person to the group.
 By long pressing an member of the group, the person can be removed from the group.
 This will be broadcasted to all members of the group, on which they will no longer send messages to this number when they send a message in the group.
 The phone of the removed person will keep the conversation and be shown a message that he has been removed from the group.
 Sending a message in the group will do nothing, except for show it to the user.

 ### SmsReceiver
 The SmsReceiver file contains a function which listens to incoming SMS messages and calls the right functions to process them.
-It either executes a part of the protocol explained below, or puts the message in the database.
+It either executes a part of the protocol explained below, or puts the message in the database together with the date the message was received.

 ### BlockActivity
 The BlockActivity allows a user to select or deselect user who the user would like to block.
 Blocking means that any personal messages send by a blocked person are ignored, just like groupinvites.
 Any other grouprelated texts are processed as normal, to prevent getting conversations where not all groupmembers are sending to the same people anymore.
 A user can add a phonenumber to the blocklist using the add button and remove one by longpressing the name in the list of blocked users.